Pulpit Today Sermon

 Notice how God scolded Israel in Isaiah 29:13.
 “This people draw near with their words and honor Me with their lips, but their hearts are far from Me, and their reverence for Me consists of tradition learned by rote.”

 When the Lord is continually before you, even “at your right hand,” you won’t be easily shaken.
 He will instruct you and bring victory.
 God may use a “course of action” to elicit a victory, but it only succeeds as you are connected to Jesus.
-Remove Jesus and it’s sure to fail!
+If Jesus is removed, it’s sure to fail!
 That’s why Paul said in 1 Corinthians 15:57, “Thanks be to God!
 He gives us the victory through our Lord Jesus Christ.”

 (Transition) Since this is the case, our ambition should be to spend time with Jesus and, like David, “set the Lord continually before” us.
 But how do we “set the Lord before” us?